 (This guide is for everyone.
 From beginners to an expert.
 Hence, if you are already aware of some concepts, you can skip to the point that you are most interested in)

 SEO stands for Search Engine Optimisation, which means optimizing the content on your eCommerce to become search-engine-friendly, in order to gain a higher ranking, and increase your eCommerce traffic organically.

-In order to optimize your eCommerce, you would need to follow the prescribed guidelines by your search engine.
+In order to do this, you would need to follow the prescribed guidelines by your search engine (In the majority of cases – Google).
 Moreover, you may also remember that these guidelines are to improve the searching experience of real people and not just bots.

 So, the Best eCommerce SEO lesson would be to optimize your site first for the real people who will be visiting your site and then for the bots of search engines who will be crawling/scanning it.

 You will be learning the right way to optimize your eCommerce SEO ahead in this article.

 Is SEO important for eCommerce?

 Yes.
 Your eCommerce SEO is among the most important factors that can help you gain ranking and generate eCommerce traffic/sales without running ads on Google.